wokwi/wokwi-docs/docs/diagram-format.md

 file, and `"editor"` is the name of the application that was used to edit the file ("wokwi").

+In addition, you can add a `"serialMonitor"` section to [configure the Serial Monitor](guides/serial-monitor#configuring-the-serial-monitor).

 ## Parts

 The `"parts"` section defines the list of components in the simulation.